 - Two partial Equity in Yoga scholarships will be awarded per 200hr Yoga Teacher Training program

 - Scholarship covers 50% ($1,600) of yoga teacher training program cost.

 - Our scholarship application includes our standard training application; accepting a scholarship automatically enrolls you in training.

-- Applications for the Equity in Yoga scholarship are due by December 1.
-Scholarship decisions will be made by December 15.
+- Applications for the Equity in Yoga scholarship are due by June 1 for fall sessions; October 1 for spring sessions.
+Scholarship decisions will be made by July 1 and November 1 respectively.